LygutaKsusha/flask-helm-charts-circleci/README.md

 ## Local set up

-During development, if you would like to test the set up locally, you will need to set up a few additional things:
+During development, if you would like to test the setup locally, you will need to set up a few additional things:

-Install Docker for building Docker images locally (https://docs.docker.com/engine/install/).
+- Install Docker for building Docker images locally (https://docs.docker.com/engine/install/).
-Install kubectl for testing the cluster locally (https://kubernetes.io/docs/tasks/tools/).
+- Install kubectl for testing the cluster locally (https://kubernetes.io/docs/tasks/tools/).
-Install AWS CLI and configure AWS credentials (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+- Install AWS CLI and configure AWS credentials (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-Install eksctl for managing Kubernetes clusters on Amazon EKS (https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).
+- Install eksctl for managing Kubernetes clusters on Amazon EKS (https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).

 ## AWS set up

 You could use existing resources in your account or provision new resources if you don’t have them created.

-Create a AWS ECR repository for hosting your Flask Docker images (https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).
+- Create a AWS ECR repository for hosting your Flask Docker images (https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).
-Create a AWS ECR repository for hosting your Helm chart (https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).
+- Create a AWS ECR repository for hosting your Helm chart (https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).
-Create an AWS ECR cluster for running your Kubernetes workload.
+- Create an AWS ECR cluster for running your Kubernetes workload.

 This example project uses CircleCI for CI/CD.
 Make sure that you use the same IAM user for creating the cluster and configuring the credentials on CircleCI.